Talenteddolly/Chhattisgarh-Stories-Website/README.md

 ## Project Overview

 This project is built using HTML, CSS, and Bootstrap to ensure a responsive and visually appealing design.
-The website has been deployed and is accessible at [Chhattisgarh Stories Netlify](https://chhattisgarh-stories.netlify.app/) and [Chhattisgarh Stories GitHub Pages](https://talenteddolly.github.io/Chhattisgarh-Stories-Website/) .
+The website has been deployed and is accessible at [Chhattisgarh Stories Netlify](https://chhattisgarh-stories.netlify.app/) and [Chhattisgarh Stories GitHub Pages](https://talenteddolly.github.io/Chhattisgarh-Stories-Website/).

+**Created By:** Madhurima Rawat ([madhurimarawat](https://github.com/madhurimarawat)) and Dolly Sahu ([Talenteddolly](https://github.com/Talenteddolly))

 ## Features